twilight-rs/twilight-rs.github.io/src/chapter_1_crates/section_1_model.md

 # Model

-`twilight-model` is a crate of only serde models defining the Discord APIs with no implementations on top of them or functions to work with them.
+`twilight-model` is a crate of only serde models defining the Discord APIs with no implementations on top of them and the amount of methods is very limited.

 These are in a single crate for ease of use, a single point of definition, and a sort of versioning of the Discord API.
 Similar to how a database